brad/WiFiAfterConnect/README.md

 Building
 --------

+Make sure you have OpenJDK 7 or Oracle JDK 7-8

 1. Make sure you have the [Android SDK](https://developer.android.com/sdk/installing/index.html) installed
 2. In the source directory, generate build scripts with